 These days, schug is not limited to Jews from Yemen or just to Yemen.
-You will find it being used all over the Middle East, and it has recently begun to make inroads in the United States as well.
+You will find it being used all over the Middle East, and it has recently begun to make inroads in the United States.
 With increasing exposure to Middle Eastern cuisine, more Americans are experiencing and enjoying schug.

 Schug flavor profile

-The standard green schug is made up of parsley, cilantro, and sometimes mint ground to paste with chili peppers and olive oil.
+The standard green schug comprises parsley, cilantro, and sometimes mint ground to paste with chili peppers and olive oil.
 The equipment for making traditional schug consists of two stones, a large flat one that acts as a mortar and a smaller one used as a pestle.

 Other typical ingredients include fenugreek leaves, lemon juice, and olive oil.
 Schug can also be loaded with spices like cumin and cardamom.
 Garlic and salt are essential as well.
 The result looks very similar to chimichurri sauce and has many of the same flavor elements.

-Schug contributes an intensely savory and herbaceous flavor blend to your meal, and it is highly aromatic.
+Schug contributes an intensely savory and herbaceous blend to your meal and is highly aromatic.
 Aside from the common green variety, you can find a red version and one that includes cheese in Yemen.
 In Israel, there is a red and brown schug.
 The brown version contains tomatoes.

 Is schug spicy?